mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

  * All files must be added to **Group 1 (G1)**; there is no support for multiple groups for library search.
  * The suggested limit for GNPS library search is a total of **5000 files**.

-# Co-Analyze your Data: Chemical Enrichment Analysis
+# Coanalyze your Data: Chemical Enrichment Analysis

  ### Example Use Cases
  * **Explore which chemicals are unique (or common) in your data compared to public data** in order to test or develop hypotheses. *viz.* I see compound A in my blood sample, but it is never found in blood in the public data.